English GP Econs Maths Pre-IB Maths

 Individual Coaching

 Fully customised to the student’s specific gaps — whether it’s comprehension, composition, oral, or editing.
-Individual online sessions via Zoom, scheduled at your convenience.
+Individual online sessions on the A-Worthy Whiteboard, scheduled at your convenience.

 SGD 120 / session